-Fetterman agrees to Oct.
-25 debate with Oz in Senate race
+Fetterman, Oz agree to Oct.
+25 debate, but feud over terms

 HARRISBURG, Pa.
 (AP) — Democratic Senate candidate John Fetterman of Pennsylvania said Wednesday that he has agreed to an Oct.
-25 televised debate against his Republican rival, Dr. Mehmet Oz.
+25 televised debate against his Republican rival, Dr. Mehmet Oz, although the men feuded about its terms in what has become a flashpoint in the high-stakes campaign.

 The debate, coming two weeks before the general election, follows weeks of cajoling by Oz, who has raised questions about the severity of Fetterman’s lingering effects from a May stroke and pushed for as many as seven debates.